varocketry/guitar-mastery-hub/public/lessons/lesson_035_understanding_flats_enharmonics.md

 ---

-## ðŸ“– SECTION 2: ENHARMONIC EQUIVALENTS
+## 📖 SECTION 2: ENHARMONIC EQUIVALENTS

 ### What Are Enharmonic Equivalents?